 Now, you have shot the image in RAW format.
 You can’t upload it as such on social media or on your websites.
 So, what to do with it?
 Don’t worry.
 Learn basic post-processing.
 It will help you to fine-tune your image.

 You can make use of Lightroom or Photoshop for editing photos in RAW format.
-These are paid software.
-If you don’t want to invest more then, you can make use of the free photo editing software that the camera manufacturer has provided with the camera.
+These are paid photo editing software.
+If you don’t want to invest more, you can make use of the free photo editing software that the camera manufacturer provides with the camera.

 If you find it challenging to learn post-processing, then make use of the free photo editing tutorials available online.
 It will make your life easier.